-- Any project(s) financed using Multifamily Housing Revenue Bonds as a single or pooled transaction. - Any project placed in service that has already received a Housing Credit allocation, has a final cost certification that indicates the need for an additional allocation, and has been approved for additional credits by AHFA. - Any project eligible for Housing Credits pursuant to any waiver, exception, program or other special action by the Internal Revenue Service. - Any project that must be funded to meet the nonprofit set aside requirement as specified in Section 42(h)(5) of Internal Revenue Code.
+- Any project(s) financed using Multifamily Housing Revenue Bonds as a single or pooled transaction. - Any project placed in service that has already received a Housing Credit allocation, has an Actual Cost Certification as described herein that indicates the need for an additional allocation, and has been approved for additional credits by AHFA. - Any project eligible for Housing Credits pursuant to any waiver, exception, program or other special action by the Internal Revenue Service.

+• Any project that must be funded to meet the nonprofit set aside requirement as specified in Section 42(h)(5) of Internal Revenue Code.